TonyPhipps/SIEM/Incident-Response-Plan.md

 - Identifying and addressing issues in the any phase of the incident response process outlined in this document.
 - Clarifying unclear or undefined roles, responsibilities, interfaces, and authority as needed.
 - Improving tools required to perform protection, detection, analysis, or response actions.
-- Developing training and knowledgebase material as needed.
+- Developing training and knowledge base material as needed.

 After a major incident has been handled, an "After-Action Review" meeting is to be conducted, wherein lessons-learned shall be presented, reviewed, and assigned to members of the team for integration.
 After-Action Review meetings shall each have a moderator to ensure topics are covered in a timely and efficient manner, as well as an individual assigned to document the discussion.
 These meetings must result in a specific list of actionables with primary points of contact who will be responsible for enacting changes required during the course of the meeting.